 When it’s time to put the collar on, turn it into a positive experience for your puppy with a lot of praise and treats every time your puppy lets you put it on without making a fuss.
 The last thing you want is for your dog to associate their collar as something negative.

-You won’t need a harness straight away, but they’re a great training tool, and you will likely need one when you start going to puppy school.
+You won’t need a harness straight away, but they can be a helpful training tool, and you will likely need one when you start going to puppy school.

-Puppies tend to pull a lot on their leash when you’re taking them for a walk, which can cause them to choke and cough.
-A harness is designed to teach your dog how to walk appropriately and comfortably.
+Many puppies tend to pull a lot on their leash when you’re taking them for a walk, which can cause them to choke and cough.
+A harness can help with that.

 We wrote an in-depth article about everything you should know about Dog Harnesses here: All You Need To Know About Buying A Dog Harness